Vampire hunter: In fiction

-The vampire hunter has found new popularity in modern fiction and popular culture.

-The most widely known example of a vampire hunter is Abraham Van Helsing of the novel Dracula and in other works of fiction adapting or modifying that work.
-Other more recent figures include Buffy "the Vampire Slayer" Summers from the television show and film of the same name.
-Buffy's spin-off series Angel is also focused on a vampire hunter, the titular star, Angel, a vampire himself cursed with a conscience, is often portrayed battling vampires as well as other demons.
-Created by Marv Wolfman, Marvel Comics character Blade is a half human/half vampire who uses his super strength and agility to hunt vampires and other monsters.
-The character spawned a 1998 film adaption which developed into a franchise.
+The best known example of a vampire hunter in fiction is Abraham Van Helsing of the novel Dracula and in other works of fiction adapting or modifying that work.
+Other more recent figures include Buffy "the Vampire Slayer" Summers from the film and television series of the same name.
+Buffy's spin-off television series Angel is also focused on a vampire hunter; the titular character, Angel, a vampire himself who is cursed with a conscience, is often portrayed battling vampires as well as demons.
+Created by Marv Wolfman, the Marvel Comics character Blade the Vampire-Slayer is a half human/half vampire who uses his super-strength and agility to hunt vampires and other monsters.
+The character spawned a 1998 film adaptation which developed into a franchise.
 Vampire hunters have also appeared in video games, such as Castlevania (the occupation of the famed Belmont lineage), and The Elder Scrolls (with factions such as the Dawnguard).

-As well as being knowledgeable about vampire lore, vampire hunters in fiction are often armed with an eclectic mix of items and weapons which are designed to take maximum advantage of the monster's traditional weaknesses.
-These have included firearms with silver ammunition, appropriate religious symbols, crossbows that fire all wood bolts and even waterguns filled with blessed holy water in the movies The Lost Boys and From Dusk Till Dawn.

-The organizational strength of depicted vampire hunters can vary wildly.
-Most hunter characters are in small groups working alone and in secret.
-By contrast, the Hellsing Organization in the anime television series, Hellsing is a British government paramilitary strike force with access to troops, heavy combat vehicles and weapons and even allied vampires.

 While predominantly depicted as human, examples of other types of vampire hunters also exist.
 Dhampiric figures, having a mix of human and vampire blood, are a popular form.
-Alucard from the Castlevania series, and the eponymous hero of the Blade series of comic books, movies, television series, and anime, are both examples of dhampir vampire hunters.
-Even rarer are vampire hunters that are vampires themselves.
-Two examples of this type can be found in Morbius from Ultimate Spider-Man, and Zero Kiryuu in the manga and anime series Vampire Knight.
+Alucard from the Castlevania series, D from the Vampire Hunter D novel series, and the aforementioned eponymous hero of the Blade series of comic books, films, television series, and anime, are examples of dhampir vampire hunters.
+Some vampire hunters are vampires themselves.
+Two examples of this type can be found in Morbius the Living Vampire in Marvel Comics, and Zero Kiryuu in the manga and anime series Vampire Knight.